-The assessment results of Applied Learning subjects will be recorded in the Hong Kong Diploma of Secondary Education transcript.
-Candidates' performances will be reported in two levels: 'Attained' and 'Attained with Distinction'.
+The assessment results of Applied Learning subjects are recorded in the Hong Kong Diploma of Secondary Education (HKDSE).
+For the 2012 to 2017 HKDSE Examinations, candidates' performance is reported in two levels: 'Attained' and 'Attained with Distinction'.
+Effective from the 2018 HKDSE Examination, the reporting of candidates' performance is refined to 'Attained', 'Attained with Distinction (I)' and 'Attained with Distinction (II)'.

-A set of written descriptors will be developed for the 'Attained' level that describes what a typical candidate of a particular Applied Learning subject performing at this level is able to do.
+A set of written descriptors is developed for the 'Attained' level that describes what a typical candidate of a particular Applied Learning subject performing at this level is able to do.
 The principle behind these descriptors is that they describe what typical candidates can do, not what they cannot do.
-These descriptors will necessarily represent 'on-average' statements and may not apply precisely to individuals, whose performance within an Applied

-Learning subject may vary.
+These descriptors necessarily represent 'on-average' statements and may not apply precisely to individuals, whose performance within an Applied Learning subject may vary.
 Samples of students' work at the 'Attained' level may be used to illustrate the standards expected of them.
-These samples, when used together with the written descriptors, will illustrate the standards expected.
+These samples, when used together with the written descriptors, illustrate the standards expected.